bridgecrew-perf6/deploy_streamlit_gcp/README.md

 pip install -r requirements.txt
 ```

 2. Train model.
 For convenience, I've uploaded a [copy](model) of the trained model to this repository.
-Alternatively, use the notebook to train a model.

 3. GCP project setup
 ```